aftab-s/cloudnative-101/CNCF/K8s/README.md

 - For CI (GitHub Actions) use a Docker Hub access token stored as a secret (not your account password).
 The README in `CNCF/Sample` explains `DOCKERHUB_TOKEN` and best practices.

 That's it — you should now have a simple, local Kubernetes deployment running `aftab2010/coffee-artistry` on Minikube.
+The Deployment is `coffee-container` and the Service is `coffee-svc` in namespace `coffee-artistry`.

 Public Docker Hub repository
 ---------------------------